Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 With WordPress we can assign users one of six predefined roles.

-To create custom roles that have specific permissions, we can use a third-party plugin.
-Or we can create new user roles using WP-CLI, the command-line interface for managing a WordPress site.
+To create custom roles that have specific permissions, we can use a third-party plugin or create new user roles using WP-CLI, the command-line interface for managing a WordPress site.

 To keep track of user activity, we need to use a plugin.